 Awarded by a university or a partner university of the institution.

-A Taylor’s Bachelor of Arts in Accounting and Finance degree programme graduate will be eligible to receive accreditation and/or exemptions from recognised professional bodies such as ACCA, CIMA, CPA Australia, ICAEW, CTiM, FPAM, MICPA-CAANZ, MIA.
+If you're pursuing Taylor’s own Bachelor of Arts in Accounting and Finance degree programme, you'll be eligible to receive accreditation and/or exemptions from recognised professional bodies such as ACCA, CIMA, CPA Australia, ICAEW, CTiM, FPAM, MICPA-CAANZ, MIA.

 An ACCA qualification would be the faster route when you undertake the ACCA Foundation in Accountancy programme (1 year) immediately upon completion of SPM.

-An Accounting Degree may take slightly longer to complete depending on which pre-university programme (eg. Cambridge A Level, SACE International, Diploma) you choose.
+An Accounting Degree may take slightly longer to complete depending on which pre-university programme (eg. Cambridge A Level, AUSMATDiploma) you choose.
 It can take up between 1-2 years.

 Association of Chartered Certified Accountants (ACCA)